SleepyGabes/SleepyGabes/README.md

 ## 👋 Hi there!
 My name is Gabe but I also go by Speed.

 - 🔭 I’m currently working on a disclosed project at the moment.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning about Cloud Computing.
 - 🎓 Doing the Computer Science Foundation Course from Ulster University.
 - 📫 How to reach me: Discord: spgabe1558 or Email: lalucigabriel@gmail.com.
 - 🌍 My timezone is GMT.